urbanjost/M_time/md/w2d.3.md

 ### ISO_NAME

-> Week date representations are in the format YYYYWww-D.
+Week date representations are in the format YYYYWww-D.

-> o

-> [YYYY] indicates the ISO week-numbering year which is slightly different from the traditional Gregorian calendar year.
+  * [YYYY] indicates the ISO week-numbering year which is slightly different from the traditional Gregorian calendar year.

->

-> o

-> [Www] is the week number prefixed by the letter W, from W01 through W53.
+  * [Www] is the week number prefixed by the letter W, from W01 through W53.

->

-> o

-> [D] is the weekday number, from 1 through 7, beginning with Monday and ending with Sunday.
+  * [D] is the weekday number, from 1 through 7, beginning with Monday and ending with Sunday.

 For example, the Gregorian date 31 December 2006 corresponds to the Sunday of the 52nd week of 2006, and is written

- >
- >
  >         2006-W52-7 (extended form)
  >         or
  >         2006W527 (compact form).
- >
- >
- >

 ### REFERENCE

-> From Wikipedia, the free encyclopedia 2016-08-08
+From Wikipedia, the free encyclopedia 2016-08-08